 A heat exchanger is a pipe which runs through the steam boiler, utilising the heat from the boiler to heat the brew water.

-Having dual boilers does away with the need for a heat exchanger, nevertheless what they figured out is that by utilizing a heat exchanger, which is after all just a pipe so it’s fairly economical, they can use the heat of the steam boiler to bring heated water into the smaller brew boiler to avoid the thermal shock of pulling in cold water.
+Having dual boilers does away with the need for a heat exchanger, however what they figured out is that by utilizing a heat exchanger, which is after all just a pipe so it’s fairly affordable, they can utilize the heat of the steam boiler to bring heated water into the smaller brew boiler to avoid the thermal shock of pulling in cold water.

-This is a big thing, it gives you incredible brew temperature accuracy and stability.
+This is a big thing, it provides you excellent brew temperature accuracy and stability.

 If you’re using a light roasted bean, and you decide to up the brew temp to 96C for instance, when the LCD tells you you’re getting 96C, you’re going to be getting this temperature with almost unrivalled accuracy (unrivalled I’d say until you spend over double or possibly even triple the price).

-There are a number of elements to getting a best shot of espresso, nevertheless one of the many important is brew temperature, if you’ve got that sorted, you’re a big jump towards excellent espresso coffee.
+There are numerous elements to getting a ideal shot of espresso, but one of the a lot of important is brew temperature, if you’ve got that sorted, you’re a big jump towards ideal espresso coffee.

-Literally having PID control doesn’t give you this level of accuracy.
-You can fit a PID to a Gaggia Classic or Rancilio Silvia, for example, however having a PID alone doesn’t give you the temperature stability or accuracy that this combination of technology and engineering inside the Dual Boiler gives.
-Likewise the entry degree Sage machines including the bambino plus, duo temp pro and the barista express and barista pro all have a PID, however they won’t provide this level of precision.
+Truly having PID control doesn’t give you this degree of accuracy.
+You can fit a PID to a Gaggia Classic or Rancilio Silvia, for example, however having a PID alone doesn’t give you the temperature stability or accuracy that this combination of technology and engineering inside the Dual Boiler provides.
+Also the entry level Sage machines including the bambino plus, duo temp pro and the barista express and barista pro all have a PID, but they won’t provide this extent of precision.

 It doesn’t stop there, either.
 Something else Breville did which is in fact big, is when it comes to pump control.

-By the way, just to add at this point, in case you weren’t aware and/or if you didn’t read this earlier in this post, what we understand as Sage Appliances in the UK is discussed as Breville in a lot of other countries, they sold the brand name in Europe in the 80s which is why we find out of a different Breville here.
+By the way, just to add at this point, in case you weren’t aware and/or if you didn’t read this earlier in this article, what we understand as Sage Appliances in the UK is called Breville in the majority of other countries, they sold the brand name in Europe in the 80s which is why we discover of a different Breville here.

-The pump in the Breville dual boiler is a fairly fundamental espresso coffee pump, the Ulka EX5, which is a 15 bar pump used on various other machines.
+The pump in the Breville dual boiler is a fairly standard espresso coffee pump, the Ulka EX5, which is a 15 bar pump used on various other machines.

-Nevertheless Breville being Breville, they weren’t literally going to leave it at that ;-).
-They designed and patented a way to control the power of this pump, similar to utilizing a dimmer switch, which allows the user to control not only the pre-infusion time, but likewise the pre-infusion pressure.
+Nevertheless Breville being Breville, they weren’t simply going to leave it at that ;-).
+They designed and patented a way to control the power of this pump, similar to utilizing a dimmer switch, which allows the user to control not only the pre-infusion time, however likewise the pre-infusion pressure.

 So well as being able to set the preinfusion time via the LCD (by pressing and holding the up and down arrows) within a huge range of zero to 90 seconds, you can also set the preinfusion power, and you can likewise determine the preinfusion manually by pressing and holding the “manual” button.

-This offers you the majority of control over the shot, ane brews it possible to pull different shots to the usual zero or short preinfusion and a 25-30 second shot time.
+This offers you most control over the shot, ane steeps it possible to pull different shots to the usual zero or short preinfusion and a 25-30 second shot time.

-Among the opportunities this presents, is to allow you to pull what are primarily referred to as “Slayer like” shots, even without doing any modding.
+One of the opportunities this presents, is to allow you to pull what are mainly discussed as “Slayer like” shots, even without doing any modding.
 The Slayer being a brand of espresso coffee machine with unique control over the pump pressure, which will set you back about ten grand.

-With a machine like this which provides such control over pump pressure, you’re no longer restricted to the norm when it comes to pulling espresso coffee, and it’s possible to pull some incredible shots with the Slayer.
+With a machine like this which provides such control over pump pressure, you’re no longer restricted to the norm when it comes to pulling espresso, and it’s possible to pull some fantastic shots with the Slayer.

-You can pull similar shots with the Dual Boiler just by changing the preinfusion power to the minimum setting of 55 (via the LCD) and then pressing and holding the manual button, which keeps the machine in pre-infusion until you take your finger off the button, which you’d do when you start to see the first drips of espresso.
+You can pull similar shots with the Dual Boiler literally by changing the preinfusion power to the minimum setting of 55 (via the LCD) and then pressing and holding the manual button, which keeps the machine in pre-infusion until you take your finger off the button, which you’d do when you start to see the first drips of espresso coffee.

-I’ve pulled some remarkable “slayer-like” shots with the Dual Boiler, by doing the following:
+I’ve pulled some incredible “slayer-like” shots with the Dual Boiler, by doing the following:

-- Grinding slightly finer than I usually would (At the moment I’m utilizing my Cranberry & Toffee blend, at approx grind size 7 on the Niche Zero, and I’d usually be at around 9 for this coffee)
+- Grinding mildly finer than I usually would (At the moment I’m using my Cranberry & Toffee blend, at approx grind size 7 on the Niche Zero, and I’d usually be at around 9 for this coffee)

-- Pre-infusion power set to the minimum, 55 – which you only have to do once nevertheless you can alter back at any time (by pressing the up and down arrows together, then pressing menu to toggle to “PP”).
+- Pre-infusion power set to the minimum, 55 – which you only have to do once however you can change back at any time (by pressing the up and down arrows together, then pressing menu to toggle to “PP”).

-- Utilizing the bottomless portafilter, because it looks ace, and it gives feedback on what’s happening with the shot.
+- Using the bottomless portafilter, because it looks ace, and it provides feedback on what’s happening with the shot.

 - Pressing and holding the manual shot button, aiming for the first drips at around 20 seconds.